flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_FCU_HDG_MANAGED_DASHES
   - Boolean
-  - Indicates if managed heading mode is active
-    State | Value
+  - Indicates if managed heading mode is active and a numerical value is not displayed State | Value
       --- | ---
       SELECTED | 0